ece-student/Team-16/docs/FinalSystemDesign/finalsystemdesign.md

 ### fourth breadboard

-The fourth breadboard had our Schmitt trigger on it, to prevent the issue with fft. he output from the passive mixer inputs into the Schmitt trigger and a highpass filter, which would then output into the arduino, using only one pin.
+The fourth breadboard had our Schmitt trigger on it, to prevent the issue with fft.
+The output from the passive mixer inputs into the Schmitt trigger and a highpass filter, which would then output into the arduino, using only one pin.

 ### fifth breadboard